Facebook Accused of Foreign Election Interference for Banning Ugandan Accounts

 Speaking from his secluded ranch over the weekend, Museveni said the closure of the accounts amounted to foreign interference and that Wine was an agent of foreign interests promoting homosexuality.
 “He gets quite a lot of encouragement from foreigners and homosexuals,” he said.
 “Homosexuals are very happy with Bobi Wine.
 I think they even send him support.”

-Several of Wine’s supporters and aides have been killed or arrested and the opponent was banned from campaigning and beaten on several occasions under the guise of having broken COVID-19 restrictions.
+Several of Wine’s supporters and aides have been killed or arrested, and he was banned from campaigning and beaten on several occasions under the guise of having broken COVID-19 restrictions.
 Facebook pages supported by the government have accused Wine of attempting an insurrection.
-In November, 54 people were killed by security forces after Wine’s supporters rioted after he was taken in to custody.
+In November, 54 people were killed by security forces after Wine’s supporters rioted after he was taken into custody.

 By shuttering the Facebook pages linked to the ministry of information and communications technology, Facebook has raised further questions about when it should intervene to shut down a method of communication to voters.
 “Given the impending election in Uganda, we moved quickly to investigate and take down this network,” Facebook said in a statement.